encukou/rpm-spec-merge-driver/README.md

 If MAIN has the highest version, Release is set to MAIN's release plus one.

-Otherwise if NEW has the hightest version, Release is set to 1.
+Otherwise if NEW has the hightest version, Release is set to NEW's release.

 Otherwise (BASE has a higher version than any of the two branches), the driver fails.